selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.md

 - dob date null
 - grade text null
 - created_at timestamptz default now()

+Notes on fields:
+- The UI collects "Date of Birth" and sends it to the database as the "dob" column.
+- The app no longer uses an "age" field.
+If your table previously had an "age" column, remove it or ignore it; the app will not send it.
+- Optional fields address and phone may be sent if present in your schema; otherwise they are ignored by the database.

 RLS (demo): enable row level security and allow anon select/insert/update/delete (see README.SIS.md).